-- audit requirements and scope should be agreed with appropriate management - checks should be limited to read-only access to software and data - access other than read-only should only be allowed for isolated copies of system files, which should be erased when the audit is completed, or given appropriate protection if there is an obligation to keep such files under audit documentation requirements - resources for performing the checks should be explicitly identified, made available and authority documented and approved - all access should be monitored and logged to produce a reference trail and the use of timestamped reference trails should be considered for critical data or systems - all procedures, requirements, and responsibilities should be documented - the person(s) carrying out the audit should be independent of the activities audited.
+- audit requirements and scope should be agreed with appropriate management - · checks should be limited to read-only access to software and data - access other than read-only should only be allowed for isolated copies of system files, which should be erased when the audit is completed, or given appropriate protection if there is an obligation to keep such files under audit documentation requirements - resources for performing the checks should be explicitly identified, made available and authority documented and approved - all access should be monitored and logged to produce a reference trail and the use of timestamped reference trails should be considered for critical data or systems - all procedures, requirements, and responsibilities should be documented - the person(s) carrying out the audit should be independent of the activities audited.

-7. Glossary
+7. Glossary18

 Term Definition Access Control A means of controlling access by users to computer systems or to data on a computer system.
-THE COMMISSION Australian Commission on Safety and Quality in Health Care.
+The Commission Australian Commission on Safety and Quality in Health Care.
 Asset Anything that has value to an organisation.
-[AS27799] Authentication Means that one can verify whether the sender is who they say they are.
+AS ISO 27799-2011 Authentication Means that one can verify whether the sender is who they say they are.
 [RACGP1] Availability Refers to the property of being accessing and usable on demand by an authorised entity.
-[NESAF; AS27799] Centre of excellence A small set of providers (e.g. Universities) that may be responsible for the implementation, management and operations of a discrete number of CQRs.
-Their functions would include responsibility for the business functions of each CQR in accordance with the directions set by the relevant board/governance arrangements for each CQR; recruitment and management of CQR staff; ICT application development, support and maintenance.
-Each of these centres would employ a standardised approach to the hosting / creation of the CQRs under their control which may involve internal development and deployment of ICT infrastructure, or contracting an external ICT data hosting provider through a third party agreement to support this function.
-This approach may vary from centre to centre. СоЕ Centre of excellence.
-Confidentiality Refers to the property that information is not made available or disclosed to unauthorised individuals, organisations, entities or processes.
+[NESAF; 27799-2011] Centrally hosted Centrally hosted jurisdictional (Commonwealth, state and territory infrastructure model) national infrastructure Confidentiality The property that information is not made available or disclosed to unauthorised individuals, entities or processes.
 CQR Clinical Quality Registry.
 Data Hosting Infrastructure For the purpose of this document, data hosting infrastructure refers to capacity and/or capability of ICT infrastructure such as data hosting services, hardware and software applications.
+Denial of service An attack that results in preventing authorised access and availability of organisational information/services/resources.
+External data hosting infrastructure provider In the context of this document, an external data hosting infrastructure provider refers to organisations that provide technology infrastructure such as hosting services, hardware, or applications, to standalone CQRs through a third-party service provider arrangement.